jasonyux/KRLS/README.md

 ## Training from Scratch/Backbone

-To train from the backbone instead of the LM-finetuned checkpoint:
+To train from the backbone (`--ckpt none`) instead of the SL-finetuned checkpoint:
 ```bash
 python main.py -mode train \
 	--config_path model_checkpoints/preset_configs/best.json \